mlcommons/modelgauge/docs/tutorial.md

 We'll explore more of what DependencyHelper can do in later demos.
 Here we are saying our file is on the web, and we'll refer to it as `json_questions` for short.

-The `make_test_items` method is where we convert our `an_example.jsonl` file into TestItems. `DependencyHelper` provides us with a path to the downloaded file:
+The `make_test_items` method is where we convert our `an_example.jsonl` file into TestItems. `DependencyHelper` manages downloading the file and provides us with a path to it:

 ```py
 with open(dependency_helper.get_local_path("jsonl_questions"), "r") as f: